FCA's challenges in focus as Ferrari makes Milan debut

 Italian Prime Minister Matteo Renzi had personally campaigned for a secondary listing in Milan to reaffirm the carmaker's links with Italy.

-"Ferrari's listing is a symbol of an Italy that is fearless and sees globalisation as an opportunity," Renzi said at the listing ceremony on Monday.
+"Ferrari's listing is a symbol of an Italy that is fearless and sees globalization as an opportunity," Renzi said at the listing ceremony on Monday.

 Marchionne, who rang the opening bell in Milan along with other top Ferrari and FCA executives, vowed to keep production of the red cars with the prancing horse logo in Italy and said the carmaker would start to distribute generous dividends.

-"The spin-off gives Ferrari the necessary independence to uphold the uniqueness of its models and its brand and to fully realise its potential," he said.
+"The spin-off gives Ferrari the necessary independence to uphold the uniqueness of its models and its brand and to fully realize its potential," he said.

 Ferrari's free float increased to around 67 percent on Monday after the parent distributed its remaining 80 percent stake in the company to FCA shareholders.